boldare/testing-framework/README.md

 #### validatePageReadyState()
 Validates if the page load is complete. `extendedPageReadyStateValidation` may be enabled in config file for extended validation (currently only Angular support implemented).

-#### validateUrlByRoute(pageName, customTimeout) @deprecated
-Validates page route based on page route defined in `data/pageUrlData.js` file.
-If regex is available it would be used, if not simplified validation would be used (by URL part).
-`pageName` page route name

 #### validateUrl(url, customTimeout)
 Validates url by url text.